avirdz/hookdeploy/README.md

 ### Full Example

 1. Install hookdeploy on the web server.
-2. Configure projects, global config is ready but if you need something different then maken your changes.
+2. Configure projects, global config is ready but if you need something different then make your changes.
 ```php
 $p = [
     'avirdz/shittyProject' => [